-- 3. The endorsement is vague and deficient in that the field the witness is an "expert" in is too broadly described to put defense on notice of what the witness will actually testify about.
-Defense demands the "expert's" curriculum vitae, written summary of the proposed testimony, actual contact information including phone number, data relied upon in all conclusions, list of cases the witness has testified in as an expert, and training materials, texts, articles relied upon in all conclusions, and all software and hardware relied upon in analysis. - 4.
-Defense also demands a Shreck Hearing on the pro-offered testimony.
+Kendra Felipe-Ortega 3500 Camp Bowie Blvd.
+Fort Worth, Texas 76107 Expert in Forensic Biology/Genetics and DNA Analysis broadly described to put defense on notice.
+Defense demands the "expert's" curriculum vitae, written summary of the proposed testimony, actual contact information including phone number, data relied upon in all conclusions, list of cases the witness has testified in as an expert, and training materials, texts, articles, software and hardware relied upon in all conclusions and analysis.